pdwonline/gardena-water-distributor/README.md

 - rain sensor (I used a template based on buienalarm to emulate this)
 - [Hass variables custom integration](https://github.com/Wibias/hass-variables) for persistant variables

+Helpers for:
-Helpers for: zone selection, timer value, number of zones, water pressure on delay and dry time for zone 1.
+- zone selection, timer value
+- number of zones, water pressure on delay and dry time for zone 1.
-Hass variables custom integration

 For the UI, I used some extentions (but you could also do without it):

-fold_entity_row for uncluttering the UI
+- fold_entity_row for uncluttering the UI
-Numberbox for easier number selection
+- Numberbox for easier number selection
-Secondaryinfo Entity Row for adding secondary_info to some controls gardena_kalibartion This automation will perform a fully automatic calibration.
-It requires the water sensor connected to zone 1 and used a helper to configure how many zones are enabled on your Gardene water distributor.
-It will set a persistant variable to indicate the current zone of the distributor.
+- Secondaryinfo Entity Row for adding secondary_info to some controls